andrew--grant/media-active/readme.md

-## Responsive Actions - A handy utility to simplify reacting to media queries
+## A handy utility to simplify reacting to media queries within JavaScript

 ### What is it?

-This tiny utility revolves around the use of window.matchMedia.
+It's basically just a small utility that makes use of window.matchMedia.
+If you want to do something in code when a CSS media query is activated/deactivated, you might find it useful.

-I wanted a way to keep all my media query breakpoints together using a succinct 'key/value' format.
-Where *key* is a media query, and *value* is an action (function) I want to run when this media query is matched/unmatched.
+I wanted a way to keep all my media query breakpoints together using a succinct 'key/value' format (where *key* is a media query, and *value* is an action I want to execute when this media query is matched/unmatched).
 I also wanted to have my media queries checked upon page load (MediaQueryList.matches) as well as on an event driven basis (MediaQueryList.addListener).
-This is basically all this script does.

 ### How do I use it?